 It’s not high-risk call options or an Nvidia subsidiary or anything like that.

-But using this special trade could deliver 400% returns in the next year if Nvidia continues to climb.
+But using this special trade could deliver a shot at 400% returns in the next year if Nvidia continues to climb.

 I’ve put together instructions showing you how it works.